cmakelib/cmakelib/README.md

 ### API

-Library consist from two main parts
+Library consist of two main parts

 - **cmake-lib - dependency tracking (this repository)**
 - cmakelib components - Components represents optional functionality which can be managed by `cmakelib`.

-The library core is function
+The library core is a function

 	CMLIB_DEPENDENCY

 Which can track/cache various number of dependencies.

-Modules does not contain anything except what we need for `CMLIB_DEPENDENCY` implementation.
+Modules do not contain anything except what is needed for `CMLIB_DEPENDENCY` implementation.

 Library consist from several modules

 - **[CMLIB_DEPENDENCY] - track and cache remote dependencies** (under remote dependency we assume dependency which is not 'directly' attached to the user CMake project)
 - [CMLIB_REQUIRED_ENV] which init base environment for library needs
 - [CMLIB_CACHE] - cache files on host filesystem (represent persisten cache)
 - [CMLIB_FILE_DOWNLOAD] - download file from remote HTTP URl or GIT repository